Francis Redwood: Life

 Redwood was born on 8 April 1839 on the Tixall estate, Staffordshire, England, a known historical Catholic centre.
 His parents were Henry Redwood and his wife Mary (née Gilbert).
 In 1842, he sailed to New Zealand with his parents, siblings (including his brother Henry and his brother in law Joseph Ward) on the George Fyfe.

 His father had bought land from the New Zealand Company, and the family settled in Waimea West in the Nelson district.
 The locality became known as Appleby and his parents had Stafford Place built in 1866.
 The house is registered as a Category I heritage building by Heritage New Zealand, with registration number 1678.

 Redwood was educated at the Nelson school of Fr Antoine Garin, SM.
 In December 1854 he went to study at St Mary's College at St Chamond, near Lyon, France, and in 1860 he entered the scholasticate of the Society of Mary (Marists) at Montbel, near Toulon.
 He entered the Marist novitiate at Sainte-Foy.
 He was ordained priest at Maynooth in 1865 and gained his baccalaureate in theology at Dublin.

-After three years' teaching at Catholic University School, Redwood suffered a near fatal bout of pneumonia in 1867 and went to Lyon to convalesce.
+After three years of teaching at Catholic University School, Redwood suffered a near fatal bout of pneumonia in 1867 and went to Lyon to convalesce.
 There he met Philippe Viard, Bishop of Wellington, who was going to Rome to discuss his diocese and later to attend the First Vatican Council.
 Viard was impressed and even perhaps thought of Redwood as his coadjutor.
 However, before any appointment could be made, Viard died.
 There was a long delay before Redwood was appointed his successor in January 1874.

 Redwood was consecrated by Henry Edward Cardinal Manning at St Anne's, Spitalfields, London, on 17 March 1874.
 Redwood spent his time appealing for funds in France and personnel in Ireland before returning to New Zealand in November 1874.
 When consecrated second Bishop of Wellington, Redwood was the youngest Roman Catholic bishop in the world.
 At his death, aged 95, he was said to be the oldest.
 The overwhelming size of the Wellington diocese led to the decision to create a new diocese comprising Canterbury and Westland.